mafgit/event-management-system/README.md

 ### Description

-An Event Management System (EMS) where users can both organize events and register for events.
+An Event Management System (EMS) where users can both organize events and register for events

 ### Tech Stack